 Often (though not always) one of the easier sweet spots to book, Virgin is a great option for nonstop Delta flights to Europe.

 - The short story: Virgin Atlantic often offers Delta flights for many fewer miles than Delta would charge for the same itineraries.
-This can be a particularly good value for Delta’s life-flat routes to Europe and availability is often surprisingly good.
+This can be a particularly good value for Delta’s life-flat routes to Europe.
 While Virgin Atlantic changed most Delta awards to a distance-based award chart in early 2021, they have maintained the old zone-based pricing for Delta flights to/from Europe.

-- Miles required: 50K miles each way in business class (for direct flights) between the US and Europe (excluding the UK, which as a separate chart).
+- Miles required: 50K miles each way in business class (for direct flights) between the US and Europe (excluding the UK, which uses a separate chart).

 - How to find awards: Search for available space at VirginAtlantic.com.
-See: Book Delta with Virgin Atlantic miles online! (again).
+See: Book Delta with Virgin Atlantic miles online.

 - How to book awards: Book online at VirginAtlantic.com.

 - Key warnings: Virgin Atlantic charges each segment separately, so they are not a good choice for connecting itineraries.
-Note that taxes on flights originating in Europe can be high, but are only $5.60 when originating in the US.
+Note that Virgin Atlantic adds significant surcharges on Delta flights to and from Europe.
 Some major European airports are not loaded into Virgin Atlantic’s website, so you may have to call to check availability / book.

-- Transfer from: Amex Membership Rewards, Bilt Rewards, Chase Ultimate Rewards, Citi Thank You Marriott Bonvoy
+- Transfer from: Amex Membership Rewards, Bilt Rewards, Capital One Miles, Chase Ultimate Rewards, Citi Thank You Rewards, Marriott Bonvoy

 United